 Sub-Licensable or Sub-Licensing: Instagram can not only pass on your own license to use your photo but also sell a sublicense license!

-Royalty-Free or Non-Rights: Even if you sell Twitter on your photo, you will not get a dime, you see, you gave them free rights.
+Royalty-Free or Non-Rights: Even if Twitter sells your photo, you will not get a penny, you see, you gave them free rights.

 In other words, social networks can do almost anything they want with your photos, videos, and any text you post.